Introduction to Malaysian Culture Customs and Etiquette

 It is polite to call before visiting a home.

-If you are invited to a dinner in a Malaysian’s home, bring along a “Buah Tangan,” a souvenir or small gift.
+If you are invited to a dinner in a Malaysian’s home, bring a “Buah Tangan,” a souvenir or small gift.

-You may bring gifts such as seasonal fruit, candy, or chocolates and say that they are for the children.
+You may bring gifts such as seasonal fruit, candy, or chocolates and say they are for the children.

 They offer drinks to guests.
 It is polite to accept, even if you drink a little.